Matt-Carney/dsp/lessons/command_line/command_line_lecture.md

 > What changed?

+*Added "B" to byte size*

 If instead copying we just want to change the name of a file, we can do:

 ```bash
 mv data2.txt NEW_FILE_NAME.txt